 You might say that I’m a victim of commercialism, although after 20 years in Marketing I should surely know better.
 It’s not about spending money – hubby is driven insane by my habit of buying items then returning them to the shop (ooh, now that’s another great pleasure – all the thrill of shopping without any cost)!

-I think sometimes, it is worth a tiny splurge for an item that gives you pleasure and, by default, pleasure to those you share it with.
-As mothers it's very easy to stifle our own pleasures and to deny ourselves these things.
-And you know what - martyrs don't get invited to many parties.
-(I'm not sure you can dry clean a hair shirt).
+I think sometimes, it is worth a tiny splurge for an item that gives you pleasure and, by default, a pleasure to those you share it with.
+As mothers, it’s very easy to stifle our own pleasures and to deny ourselves these things.
+And you know what – martyrs don’t get invited to many parties.
+(I’m not sure you can dry clean a hair shirt).

 So, yes, those Acacia placemats will be mine.
 And possibly another cake-stand.
 Pass me the Lakeland catalogue – the printed version of course so I can read it in the bath.
 Where else?

 Midlife mum from Cardiff.
 Wine Imbiber.
 Likes glitter, fluff and olives.
 Approaching tweendom with Caitlin (11) and Ieuan (10).
 The husband is hiding in the loft.